Merrylands West

 Merrylands West is a suburb in western Sydney, New South Wales, Australia.
+It is located 23 kilometres west of the Sydney central business district in the local government area of the Cumberland City Council.

 Geography

-Merrylands West is located 23 kilometres west of the Sydney central business district in the local government area of the Cumberland City Council.
 The eastern part of Merrylands West is known locally as "Hilltop" due to the nearby school.

 Commercial area

-There is a retirement community, Cardinal Gilroy Village, situated on 45 Barcom Street, behind the high schools.
-The suburb is commercially serviced by a small shopping center comprising an IGA, an McDonalds Also known as Maccas, A KFC, and several other small businesses such as a kebab shop, hot chips shop and a locally owned Subway Restaurant.
+There is a retirement community, Cardinal Gilroy Village, situated on 45 Barcom Street, behind Merrylands High School and Cerdon College.
+The suburb is commercially serviced by a small shopping centre comprising an IGA, a McDonald's, a KFC, and several other small businesses such as a kebab shop, hot chips shop and a locally owned Subway.

 Schools and parks

 Merrylands West contains several schools – Merrylands High School, Cerdon College- an all-girls private school, as well as Hilltop Road and Sherwood Grange Public Schools.
 Merrylands west also contains parks such as Central Gardens Reserve Park a wildlife park that contains animals such as, Kangaroos, Birds and Geese.
 There is also another small park with a playground on Serpentine St, this park had hosted events such as 2023 Christmas.